Jarlsburg Tempeh Casserole

 - 1 small onion, minced Add to list

-- 1 red pepper, small dice Add to list
+- 1 red bell pepper, small dice Add to list

-- 1/4 cup unbleached white flour Add to list
+- 1/4 cup all-purpose flour Add to list

 - 2 cups soy milk Add to list